JeffreyRodriguez/Liberator12k/About.md

 | Zero Plus  | Cutoff Wheel, Bench Grinder, Drill Press, Bolt Cutters          |
 | One        | 12v power supply (battery, charger, 3D printer, or lab supply)  |
 | One Plus   | Lab power supply                                                |

-## Designing New Guns
-The real "secret sauce" of this project, is the software library I developed during the design process of these guns.
-I tried a lot of different ideas, and what I came away with, is an OpenSCAD software library chock-full of useful *configurable* objects.

-If you browse through the code, you'll see the project has been grouped into major functional areas:

-  * Ammo - Printable Ammunition
-  * Documentation - All sorts of docs; including barrel wall calculator.
-  * Meta - 3D modeling-specific code
-  * Receiver - Lower+Universal Receiver; interchangeable Forends
-  * Tooling - Printable tools for gun making
-  * Vitamins - Store-bought parts, nut and bolts, collars, etc.
-  * Toys - Things I've tried and thrown away (maybe)

-There are more directories than mentioned above, but this should give you a taste of what's in here.